Last Updated on March, 2023 by Edison

 It goes with the famous statement from Henry Ford: “If I had asked customers what they wanted, they would reply, A faster horse.”

 Jobs had a sense of empathy for his customers, and he used intuition to figure out the desires that had not yet formed.

 6. Meet face to face

 It is easy to avoid meeting people in the high technology era and think that ideas come from the online world.

 Jobs had a firm belief that creativity comes from casual meetings or random conversations.

 When you talk to someone, you can explore different ideas and problems and even find solutions.

 7. Stay hungry, stay foolish

 It is a quote placed on the back cover of The Whole Earth Catalog in 1974.

-Stay hungry means never stop seeking knowledge.
-To never stop searching for the next big thing.
+Stay hungry means never stopping seeking knowledge.
+Never stop searching for the next big thing.
 It would be best if you were adaptable to the change.

 Steve Jobs had made millions and had signed his name in the history of technology.
 But, he had a burning, persistent desire never to stop challenging himself to go further.

 Stay foolish means to dare to make big decisions even if they contradict society or industry.